billHR6541Wednesday, February 25, 2026Analyzed

 Summary

-The Regulation A+ Improvement Act of 2025 expands capital formation opportunities for small and medium-sized enterprises (SMEs).
-This bill directly benefits crowdfunding platforms and investment firms specializing in Regulation A+ offerings.
+The Regulation A+ Improvement Act of 2025 expands the maximum offering amount for Regulation A+ offerings from $50 million to $150 million, adjusted for inflation.
+This triples the capital accessible to small and medium-sized enterprises (SMEs) through crowdfunding and mini-IPO platforms.
 Companies facilitating these offerings will see increased transaction volume and revenue.

 Key Takeaways